kurt-stolle/telegram-bot-example/README.md

 # Frank Boerman Bot
 A bot for Telegram using the Go language.

+# Heroku
+This app is fully compatible with Heroku

 # Installation
 To install, simply run `go get github.com/kurt-stolle/frank-boerman-bot`.
 You may want to create your own test bot if you want to contribute to the project.